The Lord of the Rings: The Fellowship of the Ring (2001)

 What reviewers are saying

-Read the full reviewAnother reviewer simply calls the movie epic, captivating, and fun, describing it as a work of art.
+Read the full reviewA reviewer describes the movie as captivating, enjoyable, and a work of art, emphasizing its epic quality.

-Read the full reviewA long-time Tolkien fan rated the film highly, specifically praising the casting choices, particularly Sean Astin as Sam, Elijah Wood as Frodo, and Viggo Mortensen as Aragorn, noting how they embodied their roles.
+Read the full reviewA long-time Tolkien fan rated the film highly, specifically commending the brilliant casting, particularly highlighting Sean Astin as Sam and Elijah Wood as Frodo, and praising Viggo Mortensen and John Rhys-Davies's performances.

 Read the full reviewFrequently Asked Questions